 Any of the spa's treatments can also be enjoyed from the privacy of your room or villa.

 Cots are free for under-2s; one extra bed (for under-12s) can be added to most rooms for free – a second bed is charged at 70 per cent of the room rate for each guest.
 Use of the kids club (4–11-year-olds) is free.

 The two- or three-bedroom Family Villas each have a private pool and come kitted out with all the parental paraphernalia you could possibly need.

+Please note, due to Covid-19 precautions, the crèche is closed for the foreseeable future.
 The Daios Cove Crèche looks after little ones from four months to four years and is open for morning and afternoon sessions, six days a week (seven in July and August).
 It's run by a UK company, and all nursery staff are qualified and trained to UK regulatory standards.
 The crèche has an indoor area stocked with toys and games.
 There’s also a schedule of organised activities and games, including collage-making and toy races.
 A little outdoors area with a soft surface is set aside for alfresco games.
 Prices start at €32 a session.
 If there’s enough staff to look after children one-on-one, babies will be taken to the pool for a swimming session.

 The Daios Kids Club is for children aged 4–11; it stays open during the same times as the crèche and kids can use it for free.
 Activities on offer include cookery classes, face painting, mini Greek lessons (a word of the day) or supervised beach trips.
 Teenagers get their own special area with billiards and air hockey.
 Staff organise treasure hunts and tennis lessons; one of the tennis courts is sometimes used for five-aside football.